This website is not intended for children and we do not knowingly collect data relating to children, unless we have agreed this with you.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 Whilst we do not routinely do so, we may share your personal data within the Clinigen Group.
-This will involve transferring your data outside the European Economic Area (EEA).
+This will involve transferring your data outside the UK and/or EEA.

 We ensure your personal data is protected by requiring all our group companies to follow the same rules when processing your personal data.

-Many of our external third parties are based outside the European Economic Area (EEA), and as a result their processing of your personal data will involve a transfer of data outside the EEA.
-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Many of our external third parties are based outside the UK and/or EEA, and as a result their processing of your personal data will involve a transfer of data outside the UK and/or EEA.
+Whenever we transfer your personal data out of the UK and/or EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-- we will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+- we will only transfer your personal data to a country where there is an applicable finding under the UK or EEA data protection regime that such country provides an adequate level of protection for personal data.

-- where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
+- where we use certain service providers, we may use standard data protection contractual terms recognised or approved under the applicable UK or EEA data protection regime.

 HOW SECURE IS MY DATA?